Anyone who receives a product from you is a customer or client. The customer needs something from you, and ideally, they receive it.

 A “truth table” helps you divide and think about an issue, especially any two items you see as linked.
 For example, you might say, “Excellent parents have excellent kids.”
 That is what we would like to believe, but a truth table reveals a better answer.

-After seeing the video and reading the information below, create a truth table with "Excellent parents" and "Excellent children" as the two elements and see what you learn.
+After reviewing the video and the information below, create a truth table with “Excellent parents” and “Excellent children” as the two elements and analyze the results.

 Customer Needs & Gets Truth Table

-The truth table in the video thumbnail highlights that a customer's needs are not always met.
+The truth table in the video thumbnail indicates that customers’ needs are not always met.
 Of course, that is obvious from experience.
-However, it needs to be more apparent because we rationalize our product, service, and performance.
+However, it needs to be more apparent as we rationalize our products, services, and performance.

-Too often, your belief may be that you provide something to the customer that is important and beneficial.
+Too often, you may believe you provide the customer with something essential and beneficial.
 But does the customer see it that way?
-That thinking says, "The customer gets what they need," but there is no verification of whether that is true.
+That thinking says, “The customer gets what they need,” but there is no verification of whether that is true.

-A truth table wakes you up to reality.
-More importantly, it helps you consider the obvious questions you must regularly ask customers.
+A truth table helps you see reality.
+More importantly, it helps you identify the key questions you should ask customers regularly.

 Reality or Fantasy

-The truth table is straightforward, but it does help to go through it to make sure that you understand it.
+The truth table is straightforward, but it helps to go through it to make sure you understand it.
 Watching the video is a good idea.

 The first four cells on the left in the table above are based on 50% of reality.

-The two "+" signs in the first two cells say that the customer needs something, and they get it.
+The two “+” signs in the first two cells indicate that the customer needs something and gets it.
 Or, they get what they need.
-The following two cells with the two "-" signs show that they don't need it and don't get it.
+The two cells with two “-” signs show that they don’t need it and don’t get it.

 Obvious, right?

-Or, suppose you use the same table related to your work.
-"My boss and co-workers must be getting what they need from me because I am still here!"
+Or suppose you use the same table for your work.
+“My boss and co-workers must be getting what they need from me because I am still here!”

 So, the last four cells on the right present the rest of reality.
 Sometimes a customer needs “+” something but doesn’t “-” get it.
 And, sometimes, a customer does not “-” need something, but they get “+” it.